Cooking Time:6-8 hours on Low

-For all those Seafood Lovers… you must make this, Slow Cooker Fisherman’s Chioppino Stew!
-This recipe is from “Will” in San Francisco where he says he is lucky in that he has a choice of several really ‘sour’ tasting brands to eat with his Chioppino!
+For all those Seafood Lovers… you must make this, Slow Cooker Fisherman’s Cioppino Stew!
+This recipe is from a friend, Will, in San Francisco where he says he is lucky to have a choice of several really ‘sour’ tasting breads to eat with his Cioppino!
 Use your favorite seafoods in this slow cooker stew.

-- Place all ingredients in slow cooker EXCEPT seafood.
+- Place all ingredients in a 6-Quart slow cooker EXCEPT seafood.

 - Cover.
 Cook 6 to 8 hours on Low.

 - About 30 minutes before serving, add your selected seafood.

 - Turn up the slow cooker to High and stir occasionally (but gently).

 NOTE: Serve with true sourdough bread if you can find it.
-In this case dunking your bread in the chioppino is considered perfectly good manners.
+In this case dunking your bread in the cioppino is considered perfectly good manners.